keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 Note that the `blocklist` takes prescedent over the `allowlist`.
 This means that if you are on both lists, you will be blocked.

 ### Use case
 Lets pretend that you are running a concert but there are known ticket scalpers in the community.
-To prevent keys from being scalped and to ensure your true fans get tickets to your concert, you can add these scalpers to the `blocklist`.
+To prevent keys from being scalped and ensure your true fans get tickets to your concert, you can add the NEAR `accountID`'s of the scalpers to the `blocklist` vector.

 ---

 ## Auto-Withdraw Funds
-*Default: False, revenues go to Keypom Balance*
+*Default: False, revenues go to funder's Keypom Balance*

 The `auto_withdraw_funds` parameter dictates where revenue from key sales will go.
-Every time a key is sold, the revenue will automatically be sent to one of two places.
+Every time a key is sold, the revenue will automatically be sent to one of two places:

 1. the funder's Keypom balance
 2. the funder's NEAR wallet